Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB290', 'How to create Spira-friendly Test Set with shared functions and files')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB290.aspx">KB290</a> How to create Spira-friendly Test Set with shared functions and files

-The notion of the integrated test framework usually implies common functions and shared data between tests.
-Here we provide sample configuration making sharing Spira-friendly.
+The notion of the integrated test framework usually implies common functions and shared data between tests. В Here we provide sample configuration making sharing Spira-friendly.

 ### <a onclick="return RegisterKbClick('KB289', 'How Object Recognition Works in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB289.aspx">KB289</a> How Object Recognition Works in Rapise